Did you know that the original name of this blog was called “A Girl and her Dog(s)?

 Yep, it could all be said that when I rescued Gus, he really saved my life.
 Sure, he was malnourished, abused and heartworm positive, but that reticent, scared, hated to be touched yellow boy saved me.
 He made me think less about me, and more about something besides myself.

 I always claim that Gus was an impulse acquisition.
 I had intended to go buy furniture, instead I brought home a dog.
 The immediate joy and happiness (and frustration, fear, irritation) that he brought me was overwhelming.
 He was just the perfect dog for me.
 I was at a particularly selfish point of my life.
 I was working a lot, in a weird relationship that really needed to be over, traveling all of the time, spending all of my money on shit I didn’t need.
 I had few real friendships at that point.
 I couldn’t tell you what was going on in most of my peoples lives.
 It was just go-go-go.
 I worked, therefore I was.
 I ignored most of what was going on around me because I truly despised my life (even though I wouldn’t have admitted it back then.)
+I recommend visiting Dmagazine website to find the best treats for our pets.

 Then, I got Gustafer.
 Or Gus.
 Or Gus Gus.
 Or Guster Burton.
 A dog of labradorian lineage that had been part of a puppy mill.
 He was stubborn, hated being in a crate, and shockingly to me now, hated ALL OF THE FOOD that I tried to feed him.
 I was told that he was not a good “people” dog and that couldn’t be farther from the truth.
+Getting a dog trainer in the beginning might help.

 At my wits end, I took him to Camp Bow Wow Coppell, and I met a few women that will forever change the way my life worked with Gus.
 Camp Bow Wow- Coppell is owned by two fabulous women.
 Strong, smart, kind, caring leaders.
 Linda & Amy took us in and helped Gus learn how to play with others.
 How to be ok being touched.
 They told me that he was going to be OK through heartworm disease.
 They told me that it was ok to be frustrated with a dog that wouldn’t pee on the grass.
 The team of people that worked there at that time, saved my sanity.
 I will forever be grateful to Amy, Linda, Ashley, Aaron, Lynn, Amanda and Keely.
 Yes.
 I remember almost all of their names because they helped Gus Gus come out of his shell and made me realize it was going to be ok.

 When Gus passed away this week he was somewhere between 106-110lbs.
-I laugh as I write this, because when I originally got Gus, he hated food.
+I laugh as I write this full article, because when I originally got Gus, he hated food.
 All of the food.
 He was barely 50lbs.
 Wouldn’t really eat anything but cheeseburgers from Sonic.
 Yes, only Sonic.
 Luckily, Linda & Amy told me about a great place in the area that sold great dog food and they might be able to help me.
 That “place” was Three Dog Bakery in Southlake.
 I will never, ever forget the day we walked in.
 Me, unsure of what to do with this yellow boy.
 Christy, the owner walked out beyond the counter (her husband was back behind the counter with a few of their mastiffs) and greeted me.
 We instantly bonded over Gusters name (we both adored a show called Psych) and she got down, loved on Gus, and we got him to eat a disgusting amount of doggie frosting, bones, and food.
 It worked.
 We became frequent customers and friends.
 Christy, Brad, Mary, Don, Tia, Trish and Jamye saw us entirely too many times per week.
 We met Bruce, a lovely Canadian who was getting treats for his pup Daisy.
 Bruces wife Julie is this amazing peaceful human that you just want to sit next to and drink wine.
 All of the wine.
 They now have 4 dogs- Daisy and Guster are hanging out, but the 4G Network is running strong these day.
 We met Christine and Fred, bad ass humans who just got it.
 We met Aunt Dawn, a courageous woman who loved Gus Gus and just kicked cancers ass this year.
 We met Melissa C. We met people at this store that I can still proudly call friends today.

 Last night, I was talking to my cousin Trish about the impact of Gus.
 Yes, he was a dog.
 But he was a damn GOOD dog.
 He was friendly, kind, silly and just had something about him.
 I believe that because of Gus, we were able to get Trish out of a situation in Michigan and get her to move to Texas.
 There are clearly more mechanics around it, but if there was no dog, Trish wouldn’t be in Texas.